 Is it for me?

 Spanish families expect a degree of interaction most times, as they tend to be sociable and enjoy shared time in the evenings and meal times.
 With regards to practicing English, volunteers are expected to offer 3-5 hours English help per week with the kids at home, whether this be helping with homework, reading or playing games in English.
 It may also include helping other family members practice their English, although in a friendly and informal fashion.
 Host families will ALWAYS want to help our volunteers with their Spanish too, so reciprocal language learning is common.
+Applicants travelling on a USA passport are not eligible due to visa restrictions.

 Placements in Spain are located in the region of Castilla y Leon.
 The region is full of historical sites, with UNESCO World Heritage sites in Salamanca, Leon, Burgos, Avila, Segovia and then further afield, larger urban centres, such as Bilbao or Madrid are 60- 90 minutes away.